gazedash/adb-go/README.md

 # adb-go

+NOTE: if you want to pull everything, and I mean EVERYTHING from your phone, just do `adb pull sdcard/`, otherwise read on:

 All of this can be done with a few lines of bash, however:

 I want to be able to plug any device and with one simple command pull all data from it,